 The summer soccer protagonists claimed that football fans wouldn’t want to go out at night in the winter months.
 The Australian winter in the major cities /football centres is not harsh, in fact it is quite mild during most months other than July and August.
 Football spectators in the colder climates in Europe have coped successfully with winter seasons for over 100 years and if local fans have to wear a coat and scarf to go out and watch a football match, that should not deter them.

-Former NSL General Manager, Stefan Kamasz and many proponents of a summer soccer season also contended that the game was competing for spectators with itself in winter.
-The thinking was that grassroots players – men, women and children would not be playing in the summer, and would therefore be able to attend the senior professional competition games.
-This is true to an extent, however I would suggest that when the youngsters themselves are in season and playing in the morning or early afternoon, they would be more likely to be in the mood to attend an A League or W League game.
+Proponents of a summer soccer season also contended that grassroots players – men, women and children who would not be playing in the summer, would therefore be more inclined to attend the senior professional competition games.
+I disagree and suggest that when the youngsters themselves are playing in the morning or early afternoon, they are more likely to be in the mood to attend an A League or W League game.
 When temperatures exceed thirty degrees Celsius in summer and the children’s football boots are gathering dust in the bottom of their wardrobe, I would say that the beach or a swimming pool would be theirs and their parent’s first consideration.

 The availability of grounds from March to November should not be insurmountable with the current push towards “boutique”/ smaller grounds.
 If rugby and AFL competition at the major venues was an issue, there would be a number of smaller suburban stadia that could accommodate crowds of 15,000 – 20,000 people.
 Australian soccer cannot presently command crowds of 30,000 spectators consistently, so large capacity arenas are not necessary at the moment.

 Our “winter” football season should extend from early March to mid November with no break.
-This would align us with the seasons of our Asian Football Confederation colleagues and would provide for an off season of around three and a half months, far more practical than the current five month layoff.
-The popular Football Federation Australia (FFA) Cup could take place during the season with the final taking place at season’s end.
-Currently the timing of the FFA Cup finale is anticlimactic, taking place very early in the A League season.
-Both National Premier League (NPL) and A League clubs would then have equitable preparation for the cup competition, unlike the present situation.Also, any Australian club progressing to the latter stages of the Asian Champions League would not be disadvantaged, by playing an Asian opponent, when they are out of season.
-Furthermore, overseas teams visiting Australia on their fundraising, replica shirt selling, “An Evening with Joe Bloggs” junkets, could expect sterner competition from season hardened local opponents, rather than a disjointed rabble of match shy players, who clearly would prefer to be at Bondi Beach.
+This would align us with the seasons of our Asian Football Confederation colleagues and would provide for an off season of around three and a half months.
+This would be far more practical than the current five month layoff.
+The popular Football Federation Australia (FFA) Cup could take place during the season with the final taking place at season’s end, similarly to the English FA Cup.
+Both National Premier League (NPL) and A League clubs would then have equitable preparation for the cup competition, unlike the present situation.Also, any Australian club progressing to the latter stages of the Asian Champions League would not be disadvantaged, by playing an Asian opponent, when out of season.
+With the breaking news of the FFA considering a shortened 2019-20 season to cater for the A League expansion, this would provide the ideal opportunity to launch winter football in March 2020.

 Association football has thrived throughout the world for 140 years.
 In Australia, it’s time for us to stop worrying about competition, cease consistently looking over our shoulders and take all the steps necessary to focus on advancing our game in this country.
 It’s time to admit that the summer soccer experiment has not worked.
 Reverting to a winter football season for our men’s and women’s premier competitions would help raise the the standard and intensity of matches, improve player comfort and safety and bring our national leagues’ season into alignment with the rest of the football community, both in Australia and in Asia.